 A course designed to teach the serious student of the Word proper research methodology, graduate level writing skills, and the effective use of technology for creating graduate level papers and projects, following A Manual for Writers of Research Papers, Theses, and Dissertations by Kate L. Turabian.
 Methods for using technology to discover information appropriate to graduate work through the use of electronic databases, Internet resources, library collections, and information literacy are addressed.
-Purchase of Logos Software required; Required for MABS, M.Div., and Th.M.
+NOTE: This course is required prior to enrollment in Systematic Theology and Bible Exposition courses.